Back to StorageRadar

 largest_queryget_dev_cleanup_summary

 Based on the most recent scan and dev cleanup summary, create a 10-step manual cleanup plan.
-Start with the safest and largest candidates, end with items that need extra care before deleting.
+Start with the safest and largest candidates and end with items that need extra care.

 15 Check path privacy policy